CliffordAnderson/XQuery4Humanists/01-introduction.md

 Try it out and see what you date get back.
 By the way, did you notice that we broke a fundamental rule we described above?

-Here's a basic `for` expression.
-In this example, we'll iterate through several cities and count the length of their names in characters.
+Here's a basic FLWOR expression that uses a `for` clause to iterate through several cities, binding each in turn to the variable `$city`, and using the `return` clause to return the count the number of characters of each city name.

 ```xquery
 for $city in ("Chicago", "New York", "Nashville", "Montreal")